lino-framework/lino/docs/admin/install_windows.rst

   python manage.py initdb std all_countries few_cities all_languages props demo

-When using sqlite,
+Warning:
-the :mod:`initdb <lino.management.commands.initdb>` command will create
+The :mod:`initdb <lino.management.commands.initdb>` command
-the database file whose name is specified in your :setting:`DATABASES` setting.
+will create the database specified in your :setting:`DATABASES` setting.
+If such a database already exists, it will delete all data in that database.
+We hope that you didn't specify some existing database there, didn't you?
+This may sound dangerous, but it is a feature which facilitates testing and getting started.

 Start a development web server